Alerts

 Configuration:

-• Title: Brief description of the incident
+• Title: Brief description of the incident (supports multiple languages)

 • Content: Detailed information using the rich text editor (supports bold, italic, strike, code, mark, headings, and more)